Group B Streptococcal Disease

 - During delivery, by contact with bacteria in the birth canal

-- After birth, by close physical contact with the mother
+- After birth, by close physical contact, usually with the mother

 Vaginal Bacteria Spreading to Fetus